scotthlee/cadeau/README.md

 Public health case definitions often take the form of predictive checklists.
 The WHO, for example, defines [influenza-like illness](https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/case-definitions-for-ili-and-sari) (ILI) as an acute respistoray infection with fever, cough, and an onset in the past 10 days; and the CDC defines a probable case of [pertussis (whooping cough)](https://ndc.services.cdc.gov/case-definitions/pertussis-2020/) as the presence of paroxysms of coughing, inspiratory whoop, post-coughing vomiting, or apnea for at least 2 weeks (or fewer than 2 weeks with exposure to a known case.
 Kudos is a Python package that helps you develop and test these kinds of case definitions using combinatorial optimization.

 ### Who it's for
-Kudos was written with epidemiologists, biostatisticians, and other data-savvy public health practitioners in mind.
+Kudos was written with epidemiologists, biostatisticians, data scientists, and other data-savvy public health practitioners in mind.
 That being said, the code is subject-matter-agnostic, and so it can be used by anyone looking to build high-performance predictive checklists.

 ### How it works
 Kudos use three kinds of combinatorial optimization methods to develop case definitions: linear programming (1); nonlinear programming; and brute-force search (2, 3).
 The first two methods are good for quickly finding a near-optimal definition based on your data, and the third method is good for exploring the full range of possible definitions.
 All of them figure out which combination of predictors (often symptoms) has the best classification performance relative to the reference standard you've specified (often a pathogen-specific like test like PCR or viral culture).